JeskeiStudio/Jeskei.AzureMediaFunctions/JeskeiMediaFunctions/README.md

  ```

 More functions are being added including integration of Azure Media Digital Rights Management, live streaming and more media management functions.
+These functions are publicly accessible but will soon require a payment tx when uploading content.